 Wendy’s manager made it clear that there wasn’t any place in which she could move up.
-He told her this directly, so it's not as though she guessed, assumed, inferred or wondered.
+He told her this directly, so it’s not as if she guessed, assumed, inferred or wondered.
 The words came out of his mouth.
 Multiple times.
 It was a lie by commission and it cost Angus his relationship with Wendy and, further down the road, his reputation.

 THE TWO FLAVORS OF LIES